GeorgiaStateDefenseForce/gsdf.georgia.gov/_posts/2024-07-25-gsdf-2nd-lt-john-bowers-earns-a-gsdf-first–the-governor’s-twenty-in-2-categories.md

 ---
 layout: post
-title: GSDF 2nd Lt.
-John Bowers Earns a GSDF First–The Governor’s Twenty in 2 Categories!
+title: Q&A with GSDF 2nd Lt.
+John Bowers, Who Earned a GSDF First–The Governor’s Twenty in 2 Categories!
 date: 2024-07-25T17:19:28.073Z
 excerpt: Soldier Tabs in Both Pistol and Rifle Categories
 author: gsdf